microsoft/IoT-For-Beginners/4-manufacturing/lessons/2-check-fruit-from-device/pi-camera.md

     sudo reboot
     ```

-    This will toggle a setting to enable the camera, then reboot the Pi to make that setting take effect.
+    This will toggle a setting to enable the camera, then reboot the Pi to make sure that setting take effect.
 Wait for the Pi to reboot, then re-launch VS Code.

 1. From the terminal, create a new folder in the `pi` users home directory called `fruit-quality-detector`.
 Create a file in this folder called `app.py`.